mozilla/minion-frontend/README.md

 -----------------------------------

-By default, Minion will use the configuration file `frontend.json` to determine the authentication method as well as the location of the [Minion backend](https://github.com/mozilla/minion-backend).
+By default, Minion will use the configuration file `frontend.json` to determine the authentication method as well as the location of the [Minion backend](https://github.com/mozilla/minion-backend) API.
 If you would like to change this file at all, copy it into `/etc/minion`, make your changes, and restart Minion.

 Minion currently supports both Persona and LDAP authentication, with Persona being the default authentication method.
 To